 Young and Wild

-I am not sure if young boys play-fight anymore, but back then, it was more or less constant.
+I’m not sure if young boys today do play-fights, but back then, it was more or less constant.

 Some memories:

-@ Eating anything we could find.
-Allan loved a cereal called Sugar Pops, on which he put several tablespoons of sugar.
+• Eating anything we could find.
+Allan loved a pre-sweetened cereal called Sugar Pops, on which he always put several extra spoonfuls of sugar.

-@ While Gordon and Duane drove the pickup over the snow, Allan and I riding a sled that they tied with a rope to the hitch in back.
+• While Gordon and Duane drove the pickup over the snow, Allan and I rode a sled that they tied with a rope to the hitch.
 Pretty sure they never looked back.
 It was our job to hold on.

-@ Digging the whole western vibe.
+• Digging the whole western vibe.
 Allan’s dad Gordon always wore a cowboy hat and cowboy boots (the latter provided ankle support for a leg withered by polio as a teen).
-Gordon and Mary’s farmhouse featured a lamp shaped like a covered wagon, a brace of rifles in a racks in the hall in in the pickup truck, and crazy old-west stuff in the basement including a hand-cranked phone.
+Gordon and Mary’s farmhouse featured a lamp shaped like a covered wagon, a brace of rifles in a racks in the hall and the pickup truck, and crazy old-west stuff in the basement including a hand-cranked phone.

-@ They also had a “party line” which meant many neighbors used the same phone line.
-You were supposed to answer only if your heard your distinctive ring-pattern, but most suspected nosy neighbors picked up on every ring to listen in.
-So you only said nice things about your neighbors when talking on the phone.
+• They also had a “party line” which meant many neighbors used the same phone line.
+You were supposed to answer only if you heard your distinctive ring-pattern, but most suspected nosy neighbors picked up on every ring to listen in.
+So you said only nice things about your neighbors when talking on the phone.

 Life Off the Ranch